 A full-service prescription assistance company that researches, qualifies and maintains patients' enrollment in all sources of assistance available to them.
 Call 877-386-0206 for more information.

-Many large pharmacies offer discount savings programs on many generic drugs.
+Many pharmacies, including Valley Health Pharmacy, offer discount savings programs on many generic drugs.
 You must check each pharmacy's formulary, as they may differ.
 Some fees may apply.
 Please contact the pharmacy for specific program information.